gtpWebDev/skeleton-react-single-page-app/README.md

 Added **lib/AuthService.js** which adds and removes the JWT details to local storage, which then gets added to requests using the interceptors.

-Next: authorization
+#### Streamline backend server requests

+Approach to server requests:

+1. Structured server responses with success: true/false and either data or an errorMsg
+2. Axios request functions, using standard Axios structure to generate data and errors in a useful form.
+3. Custom hook to deliver data, error and loaded state to component.
+4. Component to use the data or error information.

+Add **useGetBackendData.js**

+## Possible additions to skeleton

+- Would still benefit from a more consistent, structured approach across backend and frontend to the structure of http responses - successful and error
-Next: useOutletContext to pass data from a parent to a component rendered by an outlet (child) (see shopping cart and odin guide)
+- Would like to add an example of useOutletContext to pass data from a parent to a component rendered by an outlet (child) (see shopping cart and odin guide)
-Next: implementing protected / authorised routes using <Navigate />
-Next: just check all scenarios around failures, etc.
+- likely sensible to user a more general application of useContext